Jon-Webb-79/c_libs/docs/doxygen/sphinx_docs/btree.rst

 ***********
 Binary Tree
 ***********
+**NOTE:**  This library is currently under maintenance and should not be used.

 This btree library contains data structures that help manage a binary search tree of various data types.
 In addition this library contains functions that act upon the binary tree data structure to extract and or add data to the tree.